• Skip to primary navigation

 Museum Peynet et du Dessin Humoristique (Antibes): visit + photos

-by Claire ROBINSON, Region Lovers | March 30, 2026 | no intrusive ads, no sponsored content, just some affiliate links - if you use them, we get a small commission (read more)
+By Claire ROBINSON, Region Lovers | March 30, 2026 | contains affiliate links - if you use them, we get a small commission (read more)

 Are you a fan of the press, cartoons and caricatures?
 The Museum Peynet et du Dessin Humoristique d’Antibes is for you!
 Thanks to this visit, we learned a great deal about the career of the illustrator Raymond Peynet (1908-1999), whom we knew only vaguely.
 We particularly enjoyed the temporary exhibition, which enabled us to learn more about the history of caricature.